backstage/backstage/plugins/gcalendar/api-report.md

   Pick<EventAttendee, 'responseStatus'> & {
     calendarId?: string;
   };

+// Warning: (ae-missing-release-tag) "GCalendarList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GCalendarList = gapi.client.calendar.CalendarList;

 // Warning: (ae-missing-release-tag) "gcalendarPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //